magijon/BaseApp/README.md

 ## Testing

 The app has tested the viewmodels, the usecase and the repository.
 For them, Mockito and Junit have been used.
+In addition to the tools provided by **nhaarman** that make it very easy to use mocked objects.
 The **coverage** in all tested classes is 100%.
 And through doing 'collect' in the responses of **flow** we are making the different assertions and call verifications.
 As a detail within the test, in order to operate in the same **CorountineScope** as the viewmodel, the dispatcher is injected from a **Hilt** module, so we can put the one we want when creating our fake viewmodel.

 ### Other Explanations